JonmarCorpuz/SecondBrain/Protocol - IPv6.md

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/2-Figure2-1.png)

+* The IPv6 header has a fixed size of 40 bytes

 ## Version (4 bits)

 The version section indicates the IP version that's being used, which in this case is set to 6 for IPv6